willi-bit/willi-bit/README.md

 Young and (hopefully) upcoming developer

 *   🌍  I'm based in Leipzig, Germany
-*   🧠  I'm learning React.JS, Sveltekit
+*   🧠  I'm learning React.JS, Spring and many more technologies
 *   🤝  I'm open to collaborating on Games development

 ### Skills